grimdoomer/Halo-2-HD/README.md

 - Customizable field of view.
 - Customizable split screen divider (horizontal or vertical).

-All of these features are customizable through an ini config file and are explained in detail in the wiki.
+All of these features are customizable through an ini config file and are explained in detail in the wiki: [Configuration File](https://github.com/grimdoomer/Halo-2-HD/wiki/Configuration-File).

 #### HD Resolutions
 Halo 2 claims it supports 480p on the box but this isn't entirely accurate.
 It DOES support 480p output but it does NOT render in 480p natively.
 Regardless of what video settings are set on the console the stock game will always